Characters: Dragon Age: Origins Non-Playable Characters

 - Jerk with a Heart of Gold: He supports the Chantry's hard-line stance against magic and keeps the mages locked up in the Tower where he can keep an eye on them, but he's not so unreasonable as to persist with the Annulment once given the all-clear, and much of what he does is out of a sense of duty to his position.

-- Knight Templar: Subverted, as until the Grey Warden arrives, what was going on in the Circle tower more than justifies his actions.
-He's willing to let the Warden take a shot at possibly finding survivors inside the tower, though he thinks it's a suicide run.
+- Downplayed during the Circle quest, as he's willing to let the Warden take a shot at possibly finding survivors inside the tower, though he thinks it's a suicide run.
 Also, he's willing to draw back his order to exterminate the Circle of Magi once the Grey Warden successfully neutralizes the threat and saves Irving.

 - Vitriolic Best Buds: With Irving.